KannagiR/METACRAFTERS-ETH-AVAX-Module1/README.md

 Deploy the contract to an Ethereum network of your choice (e.g., local development network, public testnet, or mainnet) using a compatible Ethereum client or development framework (e.g., Remix, Truffle, Hardhat).
 Once deployed, you can interact with the contract using the provided functions:

-Use the solar function to generate solar power, which adds 3 to finalCal.
+Use the weather to generate weather, which adds 3 to finalCall.
 Make sure it is sunny, or the transaction will be reverted.
 Use the weatherChanger function to toggle the weather condition between sunny and not sunny.
 Use the BringUmbrella function to determine if an umbrella needs to be brought based on the weather.
 If it is not sunny, the umbrella variable will be set to true.
 Otherwise, the transaction will be reverted.
 Use the getCal function to retrieve the value of the finalCal variable.